Health and Safety Regulations

 • Do not use equipment that you suspect is faulty.
 Report it immediately and do not attempt to operate it until approval has been given to do so.

-Every classroom has a notice informing you of what to do in the event of a fire.
-You must leave the building as quietly and calmly as possible as soon as the fire alarm rings.
+Corridors and evacuation routes have Fire Action notices displayed informing you of what to do in the event of a fire and help identify the location of your emergency assembly point.
+You must leave the building as quietly and calmly as possible as soon as the fire alarm sounds.

 DO NOT use mobile phones during evacuation of the building as this can cause accidents.
-You should proceed quickly to the meeting point for your course and wait until a register has been taken and you are authorised to re-enter the building.
-Even if the fire alarm stops ringing on your way out the building, you must continue to fully vacate the building.
+You should proceed quickly to the assembly point for your class and wait until you are authorised to re-enter the building.
+Even if the fire alarm stops ringing on your way out of the building, you must continue to evacuate the building.
 You must not turn back.

 • If it is not possible to sound the alarm, report the fire to a member of staff.